Jittery Wall Street has a lot ahead to be nervous about

 — U.S-China trade talks

-A U.S. delegation arrives in China Monday for talks aimed at resolving a trade dispute that has alarmed global investors and threatens to drag down worldwide economic growth.
+A U.S. delegation began talks in Beijing on Monday aimed at resolving a trade dispute that has alarmed global investors and threatens to drag down worldwide economic growth.

-The world’s two biggest economies are locked in combat over U.S. allegations that Beijing uses predatory tactics in an aggressive drive to supplant American technological dominance.
+The world’s two biggest economies are battling over U.S. allegations that Beijing uses predatory tactics to acquire advanced technologies, potentially undermining American technological dominance.
 According to a March report by the U.S. trade representative, China hacks into American companies’ computer networks to steal trade secrets and forces foreign firms to share technology as the price of admission to the Chinese market.

 The standoff will be difficult to resolve before a March 1 deadline.
 That is when U.S. tariffs on $200 billion in Chinese imports are scheduled to jump to 25 percent from 10 percent.
 Chinese leaders have signaled their willingness to address U.S. complaints about America’s massive trade deficit with China by buying more soybeans, natural gas and other U.S. products.